Calcasieu25 desktop

 Front Lobby

-All conference activities, including lunch, the training sessions, showcase voucher, and parking are FREE OF CHARGE.
-Please register below to attend and to receive a Resource Fair coupon (note the deadline).
+All Conference activities, including lunch, the training sessions, Resource Fair voucher, and parking are FREE OF CHARGE, compliments of community donors.
+Please register below to attend and to receive a Resource Fair voucher (please note deadlines below).

 Registration deadline:

-All School Counselors, Social Workers, and School Psychologists who register by August 15th receive a COMPLIMENTARY COUPON to shop the NCYI Resource Fair at the conference!
+Each counselor will receive a COMPLIMENTARY VOUCHER to shop the NCYI Resource Fair at the conference!

 This is an opportunity for you to personally review and purchase curriculum, activity and small group manuals, books, videos, DVDs and CDs.
 NCYI has the newest and best guidance resource materials available from America’s foremost publishers in Classroom Guidance, Character Education, Bullying Prevention / Intervention, Anger Management, Conflict Resolution, Separation Issues, Grief Recovery, Learning Disabilities and Social Skills Training.